 - This Agreement shall apply to an investment, made in accordance with the applicable law of the host Contracting Party at the time the investment is made, that is directly or indirectly owned or controlled by an investor of the other Contracting Party and existing on the date of entry into force of this Agreement or made thereafter. - 2.
 The provisions of this Agreement shall not affect the right of the Contracting Parties to regulate within their territories necessary to achieve legitimate policy objectives such as the protection of public health, safety, environment, public morals, labor rights, animal welfare, social or consumer protection or for prudential financial reasons.
 The mere fact that a Contracting Party regulates, including through a modification to its laws, in a manner which negatively affects an investment or interferes with an investor's expectations, including its expectation of profits, is not a breach of an obligation under this Agreement. - 3.
-The Contracting Parties reserve the right to introduce or maintain non-discriminatory, appropriate and necessary measures for the purpose of preventing investors who, alone or together, have the ability to affect materially the terms of participation in the relevant market as a result of their position in the market, from engaging in or continuing anti-competitive practices.

-- 4. Nothing in this Agreement shall be construed as preventing a Contracting Party from discontinuing the granting of a subsidy and/or requesting its reimbursement, where such measure is necessary in order to comply with international obligations between the Contracting Parties or where it has been ordered by a competent court, administrative tribunal or other competent authority, or requiring that Contracting Party to compensate the investor therefor. - 5.
-If a Contracting Party has accorded special advantages to nationals of any third State by virtue of agreements establishing customs unions, economic unions, monetary unions or similar institutions, such as the European Union, or on the basis of interim agreements leading to such unions or institutions, that Contracting Party shall not be obliged to accord such advantages to investors of the other Contracting Party.
+The Contracting Parties reserve the right to introduce or maintain non-discriminatory, appropriate and necessary measures for the purpose of preventing investors who, alone or together, have the ability to affect materially the terms of participation in the relevant market as a result of their position in the market, from engaging in or continuing anti-competitive practices. - 4.
+Nothing in this Agreement shall be construed as preventing a Contracting Party from discontinuing the granting of a subsidy1 and/or requesting its reimbursement, where such measure is necessary in order to comply with international obligations between the Contracting Parties or where it has been ordered by a competent court, administrative tribunal or other competent authority, or requiring that Contracting Party to compensate the investor therefor.